 Ordinary Wolves (2005) by Seth Kantner

-A novel about a boy growing up in Alaska and trying to reconcile traditional ways with modern society.
+This novel is about a boy growing up in Alaska and trying to reconcile traditional ways with modern society.

 Dog Sledding Adventure Books